fieldtrip/website/workshop/ohbm2018/preprocessing.md

 ---
-title: Preprocessing EEG & MEG
+title: Preprocessing of EEG and MEG data
+tags: [ohbm2018]
 ---

-## Preprocessing EEG & MEG
+# Preprocessing of EEG and MEG data

 ## Introduction